saoriol/LoyalTechnicalAssessment/README.md

 - Clone the repository: git clone https://github.com/saoriol/LoyalTechnicalAssessment.git
 - Navigate to the project directory: cd AmazonReviewGenerator

+### 3. Place the Dataset

+Ensure the dataset file (dataset.txt) is in the root directory of the project.

 ### Setup and Run the Project